zeek/zeek-docs/scripts/policy/frameworks/management/agent/api.zeek.rst

    RUNNING state.
 The agent ignores nodes not currently running.

-   :reqid: a request identifier string, echoed in the response event.
+   :param reqid: a request identifier string, echoed in the response event.

-   :nodes: a set of cluster node names (e.g. "worker-01") to restart.
+   :param nodes: a set of cluster node names (e.g. "worker-01") to restart.
 An
       empty set, supplied by default, means restart of all of the agent's current cluster nodes.